 The competition challenges teams to deploy an autonomous robotics team to successfully navigate and map complex environments, while identifying objects such as mannequins, backpacks, fire extinguishers and mobile phones throughout each course, analysing and communicating on each objects location and status to other vehicles in the team and humans at headquarters.

 The CSIRO's Data61 team combines the expertise of our researchers, engineers and scientists with mapping and autonomy spinout Emesent, Australian robotics manufacturer BIAS, and US research partner Georgia Institute of Technology.
 Quadrapods, tracked vehicles, drones and hexapods are just so me of the robots on the team, which is adapted for each challenge.

 Each bot is equipped with a perception pack called 'Wildcat', which enables a vehicle to map, analyse and navigate its surrounding environment without any human intervention.
 These packs also include a perception system ('Catpack') that provides real-time localisation and mapping data for autonomous operation and high-fidelity mapping.

-Our team are currently preparing for the Final Event of the Subterranean DARPA Challenge.
-Hosted in the Louisville Mega Cavern in Louisville, Kentucky, the teams will need to rapidly map, navigate, and search complex underground environments such as human-made tunnel systems, urban undergrounds, and natural cave networks.
+Hosted in the Louisville Mega Cavern in Louisville, Kentucky, teams needed to rapidly map, navigate, and search complex underground environments such as human-made tunnel systems, urban undergrounds, and natural cave networks.